-Filtrine Bottle Filling Stations Installed at NHDES as Part of the New Hampshire “Green Grants Program”
+Filtrine Water Bottle Filler Stations Installed at NHDES as Part of the New Hampshire “Green Grants Program”

 In an article in Environmental News, published by the New Hampshire Department of Environmental Services (NHDES), there is a description of the state’s prototype installation at its Concord, NH headquarters of Filtrine water bottle filling stations.
-Over a 12 month period, Filtrine and the NHDES worked together to install a total of four Filtrine Model B103 stainless steel bottle filling stations.
+Over a 12 month period, Filtrine and the NHDES worked together to install a total of four Filtrine Model B103 stainless steel bottle filling stations (also known as Hydration Stations).

 In conjunction with the prototype installations, Filtrine aided in developing a “Green Grants Program” in New Hampshire, which provides avenues for local NH municipalities to secure funding for environmental projects (like installing water bottle filling stations) while educating their community about the importance of clean drinking water, and the steps that our local government can take to ensure the water sources are clean and safe.